LastDeveloper/Dota_Mote/README.md

 A mobile application that communicates with a desktop client to allow the user to accept or decline matches of the popular MOBA, DOTA 2.

-SQLite database to hold different IP address information.
+DotaMote contains many complex components.
+A SQLite database to hold different IP address information.
 Foreground Service with Notifications to keep connection.
+An AsyncTask to connect to the desktop client.
 User Interface integration with SQLite, and which reacts to desktop client.
-Also a sound alert and vibration are used to alert the user.
+Also sound and vibration alerts are used to inform the user.
 The notification contains a custom layout and in addition a background animation shown in the main application.

 ## States